Priyanka Gandhi posts thumping maiden election win from Wayanad

 ADVERTISEMENT

-That the voter turnout fell to 64.72%, a decrease of 9.15 percentage points from the previous election and the lowest since the constituency’s formation in 2009, gave the United Democratic Front (UDF) leaders a cause for concern.
+That the voter turnout fell to 64.72%, a decrease of 9% from the previous election and the lowest since the constituency’s formation in 2009, gave the United Democratic Front (UDF) leaders a cause for concern.
 However, the drop in poll percentage seemed to have affected Mr. Mokeri and Ms. Haridas more.

 For the CPI, specifically, the result was a dampener.
 By fielding Mr. Mokeri, who gave the Congress’s M.I.
 Shanavas a run for his money in Wayanad in 2014, the party was hoping to see a better result.
 “But her [Ms. Vadra’s] campaign was on a personal note, with little political messaging.
 She was able to make it an emotive issue, highlighting the family’s sacrifices and the Congress kept reminding the voters about her resemblance to her grandmother Indira Gandhi.
 This seems to have worked well with the voters.
 While we polled the cadre votes of the Left and the political votes, many neutral voters wouldn’t have gone out to vote given that the word going around was about Ms. Vadra’s targeted margin of five lakh votes,” Mr. Mokeri told The Hindu.